A look at the Jordan Valley Israeli PM has vowed to annex

 "Killing all chances for peace for electoral purposes is irresponsible, dangerous," Jordan's foreign minister, Ayman Safadi, wrote on Twitter.

-For this reason, the United Nations, the European Union and the Arab world, including Israel's would-be ally Saudi Arabia, have come out strongly against Netanyahu.
+For this reason, the U.N., the European Union and the Arab world, including Israel's would-be ally Saudi Arabia, have come out strongly against Netanyahu.

 But a muted U.S. reaction could signal that Netanyahu's plan jibes with President Donald Trump's peace plan — potentially giving him the cover he needs to push ahead.